guacsec/guac-docs/patch-cli.md

 You can also input a package name or package version node to stop at using the --stop-purl flag.

-To input a package version instead of a package name for the purl, set the --is-pkg-version-start or --is-pkg-version-stop flag(s) to true.

 The expected output for the example query above is as follows: